- FFF Advocate:

 By the time they arrived at the hospital, Bryerlee was hypoxic, which is a dangerous condition that results when your body doesn’t have enough oxygen.
 Without oxygen, the brain, liver, and other organs can be damaged just minutes after symptoms begin.
 Mikalee was told that if she had waited any longer to take her daughter to the hospital, that she very well could have lost her.

 Prior to this incident, Mikalee — a single mom — was overscheduled with commitments and quite simply felt she had “ample time” before it was critical to get her three children flu shots.
 However, all the things that kept her busy seem so trivial to her now.
-Luckily, Bryerlee hasn’t suffered any long-term medical issues, but this experience did have a very big financial and emotional impact for the family.
+Luckily, Bryerlee hasn’t suffered any long-term medical issues, but this experience did have a very big financial and emotional impact on the family.
 The hospital bill was over $11,000, and Mikalee will never forget the dangers of something she consistently hears others referring to as “just the flu.”

 She explains that “Life gets in the way.
 But it can’t.
 I didn’t realize that every day I waited, I was putting her life at risk.
 I’ll never be late again.”